jingedawang/Algorithms/CONTRIBUTING.md

 We encourage you to contribute anything that makes this project a better one.
 You can think about the following questions:

-+ Is there any BUGs or bad implementations in the current code?
++ Are there any BUGs or bad implementations in the current code?
-+ Is the documents and comments not clearly enough?
++ Are the documents and comments not clear enough?
 + An algorithm not found?

 If yes, don't hesitate to be a contributor!